vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 1. From the list of the VM Classes, select the classes that you want to include in your namespace.

+   > ⚠️  Do not select the `small` or `xsmall` classes, as these are not large
+   > enough to run Tanzu Service Mesh components.

    ![](./img/tko-on-vsphere-with-tanzu/image47.jpg)

 1. Click **Ok**.